-Although you are encouraged to use electronic resources in academic work, remember that the plagiarism regulations apply to online material and other digital material just as much as they do to printed material.
+Although you are permitted to use electronic resources in academic work, remember that the plagiarism regulations apply to online material and other digital material just as much as they do to printed material.

 Guidance about the use of source materials and the preparation of written work is given in departments’ literature and is explained by tutors and supervisors.
-If you are unclear about how to take notes, use web-sourced material or acceptable practice when writing your work, please ask for advice.
+If you are unsure how to take notes, use web-sourced material or acceptable practice when writing your work, please ask for advice.

 8. Intellectual Property

 The University does not claim ownership of intellectual property created by student members of the University as defined in Statute II (broadly this refers to students on degree courses who are members of a college), other than in specific circumstances.
 In particular, the University may claim ownership to intellectual property which is made:

 - jointly with someone else where the University is entitled to claim ownership of that person’s intellectual property;

 - using University facilities or equipment;

 - in circumstances where the University’s obligation to a third party require it to claim ownership of intellectual property (for example under the terms of a contract or a grant); or

 For other students (including non-matriculated, visiting, recognised and exchange students) the University may claim ownership of certain forms of intellectual property created during your study or research at the University although this will not usually include copyright.